 ON THIS PAGE: You will find out more about screening for SCLC.
 You will also learn the risks and benefits of screening.
 Use the menu to see other pages.

 Screening is used to look for cancer before you have any symptoms or signs.
 Scientists have developed, and continue to develop, tests that can be used to screen a person for specific types of cancer.
-The overall goal of cancer screening is to lower the number of people who die from the disease or eliminate deaths from cancer altogether.
+The overall goals of cancer screening are to:

 Learn more about the basics of cancer screening.